How can deltas and their societies transform into sustainable, resilient systems?

 Over 500 million people live in deltas worldwide.
 Deltas provide essential services to humans, such as fertile land for food production, biodiversity, drinking and irrigation water and a river network for transportation.
-However, human pressures and climate change have severe impacts on the functioning of deltas.
+Unfortunately, human pressures and climate change have severe impacts on the functioning of deltas.
 Sea-level rise, land subsidence, ecosystem degradation, increasing flood risk, pollution, loss of biodiversity, conflicting land claims and declining livability are all pressures that form a threat.

-At the hub, scientific experts from a broad range of disciplines cooperate directly with experts in the field to combine knowledge on natural system functioning with spatial planning, land and water governance and legislative frameworks.
+Within this community, scientific experts from a broad range of disciplines cooperate directly with experts in the field to combine knowledge on natural system functioning with spatial planning, land and water governance and legislative frameworks.
 This allows for developing resilient delta management strategies, which is urgently needed to sustain the quality of life in these unique ecosystems.

 Deltas are complex systems.
 To sustain and manage them, we require knowledge on the natural system functioning, land and water governance, spatial planning and legislative frameworks.
-Explore some of the interdisciplinary research topics of the Water, Climate and Future Deltas hub in the storylines below.
+Explore some of the interdisciplinary research topics of the Water, Climate and Future Deltas community in the storylines below.